 The new kid on the block kicked off his first full-time season as a Monster Energy NASCAR Cup driver with the fastest speed of all drivers during Daytona 500 qualifying.
 Bowman squashed any debate surrounding whether or not he deserved to replace Dale Earnhardt Jr. in the No. 88 car for Hendrick Motorsports by going out and capturing the 60th Annual Daytona 500 pole.
 The 24-year-old has only raced in 82 Monster Energy Cup races, but in his short career, he has captured two poles.

 Bubba Wallace Jr.

 It may be the year of the Bubba.
-As Bubba Wallace Jr. gets closer to his debut as a full-time Cup driver, one thing is clear—his personality is quickly going to make him one of NASCAR’s most talked about drivers for some time to come.
-Sure, he is the first African-American driver to start the Daytona 500 since 1969, but putting that aside, what everyone wants to know is, “Will he become as legendary behind the wheel as his team owner, Richard 'The King' Petty?”
-If what we have witnessed from Wallace on the track these last few days during Speedweeks is any indication, we may already have a hint.
+As Bubba Wallace Jr. gets closer to his debut as a full-time Cup driver, one thing is clear – his personality is quickly going to make him one of NASCAR’s most talked about drivers for some time to come.
+Sure, he is the first African-American driver to start the Daytona 500 since 1969, but putting that aside, what everyone wants to know is, “Will he become as legendary behind the wheel as his team owner, Richard “The King” Petty?”
+If what we have witnessed from Wallace on the track this week during Speedweeks is any indication, we may already have an answer to that question.
 Wallace Jr. will start P7 at the Daytona 500 after a third-place finish during the Can-Am Duels.
 During the final Daytona 500 practice, he posted the fastest speed of all drivers at 196.954 mph.
 So far, the future is looking bright for the driver of the No. 43 Chevrolet Camaro.

 Veterans Drivers to Watch